MicroLua/MicroLua/docs/lwip.md

   Reset the fields in heap memory allocation statistics that track a maximum.

 - `memp(index) -> (table, string | nil)`\
-  Return statistics about memory allocation in a memory pol (the index is in the range `0 ..
-MEMP_COUNT - 1`).
-The returned table contains keys for each of the fields in
+  Return statistics about memory allocation in the memory pool with the given zero-based index.
+The returned table contains keys for each of the fields in [`struct stats_mem`](https://github.com/lwip-tcpip/lwip/blob/master/src/include/lwip/stats.h).
-  [`struct stats_mem`](https://github.com/lwip-tcpip/lwip/blob/master/src/include/lwip/stats.h).

 - `memp_reset(index)`\